 The aim of College Collections is to provide information about your current level of attainment, and to identify strategies for improvement.
 The College expects you to engage in systematic and appropriate academic work in preparation for Collections and to devote a suitable amount of time in the vacation to this task.
 Your Tutors will mark and return Collections promptly, with comments on how you have done and how you can improve.
-College policy is for Collections to be marked and feedback provided by Fourth week (i.e. prior to the scheduling of the Tutors' Meeting).
+College policy is for Collections to be marked and feedback provided by Third week (i.e. prior to the scheduling of the Tutors' Meeting) unless Departmental arrangements render this impractical, in which case marks and feedback should be provided by Fourth Week.
 Assessment in Collections is formative: marks awarded do not count towards the final results for your degree and assessors may employ a different mark scheme to that used in Finals.
 In some cases, Tutors may use methods other than Collections to monitor your academic progress.
 The methods used to assess your attainment will be explained by the Tutors.